 Depending on the content you would like to see, certain cookies must be activated.
 Some are essential while others are necessary to improve your virtual event experience.

-These cookies are necessary to enbable full functionality of login, conferences an more.
-Therefore, these cookies cannot be deselected.
+These cookies are necessary to enable the full functionality of login, conferences and more.
+Therefore, these cookies cannot be deactivated.

 We would like to present you various contents for which cookies are required.
 To agree, please choose the according checkbox.